shahradelahi/node-vault/README.md

 </h1>

-_node-vault_ is a Javascript HTTP client for [HashiCorp's Vault](https://developer.hashicorp.com/vault/api-docs) API that allows you tyo have typesafe access to the API using [TypeScript](https://www.typescriptlang.org/) and [Zod](https://github.com/colinhacks/zod).
+_node-vault_ is a Javascript HTTP client for [HashiCorp's Vault](https://developer.hashicorp.com/vault/api-docs) API that allows you to have typesafe access to the API using [TypeScript](https://www.typescriptlang.org/) and [Zod](https://github.com/colinhacks/zod).

 ---